pablodecm/phd_thesis/src/103_chapter_3.md

 Problems where the likelihood cannot be expressed directly are common in many scientific disciplines, because a link between observations and the underlying parameters can often only be provided by a probabilistic computer program.
-This is common when the system under study is sufficiently complex, e.g. can only be described by a hierarchy or a sequence of stochastic processes.
+This is frequently the case when the system under study is complex, e.g. can only be described by a hierarchy or a sequence of stochastic processes.